 Similarly, to implement the recommendations of the Mayor's Housing Policy Taskforce to incent certain types of housing, some combination of Unified Development Code amendments and rezoning in neighborhood residential areas that simultaneously encourages more housing for people, while providing more certainty on building and site design is encouraged.

 Rezoning individual properties from MF-33 is supported in order to ensure building forms and site designs that are consistent with neighborhood character if the rezone does not reduce the number of allowed dwellings on the site.

-Land Use Recommendation #4: Land use decisions should support stability in the historic pockets identified on the Amenities and Infrastructure Improvements maps and should support the continued use or adaptive-reuse of existing structures that contribute to the essential character of Midtown.
+Land Use Recommendation #4: Land use decisions should support the continued use or adaptive-reuse of existing structures that contribute to the essential character of Midtown.